Marketing

 My favorite response to this: "You're right - and they're welcome to work with those freelancers."

-This red flag is actually doing you a favor by showing you exactly who you're dealing with: someone who shops for expertise the way they shop for commodities.
+It is actually doing you a favor by showing you exactly who you're dealing with: someone who shops for expertise the way they shop for commodities.
 These clients will never value the strategic thinking and experience you bring to the table.

 When you hear these budget-related red flags, here's your script: